Galatea logo

 Ope and my room is nice enough, but I don’t understand why you would want to get married on a boat other than the fact that you get to see the sunrise on the ocean.

-I look around the reception area on the deck of the boat and spot a bar...thank god.
+I look around the reception area on the deck of the boat and spot a bar...thank God.
 I walk up to the bar and see a tanned guy with a man bun dressed in all black with a name tag that reads ‘Dray’.

 “Hey,” I call out to him.
 He turns to me and looks at me expectantly.
 “Can I get a...”
 I drawl, looking at the drink menu.
 “You know what?
-Get me whatever has a lot of alcohol and will make me shit faced quickly,” I say.
+Get me whatever has a lot of alcohol and will make me shitfaced quickly,” I say.

 I think back to the text I got just before the wedding.